unyt-org/newsletter-archive/2024/March/en.md

 The new releases `UIX 0.2.x` and `DATEX 0.1.x` include breaking changes due to the new [ES6 Decorators](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/#decorators).
 We are now supporting the latest Deno version.
 Please make sure to migrate your projects!

 ## UIX [↗](https://github.com/unyt-org/uix/pulls?q=is:closed%20created:%3E=2024-02-01)
-* Migrated to new decorators, we are now compatible with Deno v0.40.0+
+* Migrated to new decorators, now compatible with Deno v0.40.0+
 * Improved source map support for TypeScript files
-* Hybrid rendering does not support early hydration
+* Hybrid rendering does now support [early hydration](https://docs.unyt.org/manual/uix/rendering-methods#hybrid-rendering)

 ## DATEX [↗](https://github.com/unyt-org/datex-core-js-legacy/pulls?q=is:closed%20created:%3E=2024-02-01)
+* Migrated to new decorators, now compatible with Deno v0.40.0+
 * Introduced the new [SQL Storage](https://github.com/unyt-org/datex-core-js-legacy/pull/90) location for more efficient handling of large data
 * Added [match conditions](https://docs.unyt.org/manual/datex/storage-collections#match-conditions) for StorageCollections
 * Major bugfixes and memory improvements